-Rajasthan crisis: Sachin Pilot offered me Rs 35 crore to join BJP, claims Congress MLA
+Rajasthan: ‘Sad but not surprised,’ says Pilot after Congress MLA accuses him of offering bribe

-Chief Minister Ashok Gehlot alleged that his former deputy, Pilot, was conspiring to topple his administration for the past six months.
+Rajasthan’s Congress MLA Giriraj Singh Malinga has alleged that he was offered Rs 35 crore by Pilot to join the BJP.

-Rajasthan’s Congress MLA Giriraj Singh Malinga on Monday alleged that former Deputy Chief Minister Sachin Pilot had offered him money to join the Bharatiya Janata Party amid a political tussle in the state, reported PTI.
+Rebel Congress leader Sachin Pilot on Monday said he was “saddened but not surprised” after a party MLA accused Pilot of trying to bribe him to join the Bharatiya Janata Party amid the political tussle in Rajasthan, NDTV reported.

 Malinga further said that he had informed Chief Minister Ashok Gehlot about Pilot’s offer before the Rajya Sabha elections, adding that he was unable to provide a recording of the episode as he did not how to do it.
 He also agreed to appear before any investigating agency.